rxxsta/25daysofchristmas/challenges/day3_Wireshark-and-Password-Cracking.md

 ## [Challenge 1](#challenge-1-destination-ip-on-packet-number-998) | [Challenge 2](#challenge-2-item-on-the-christmas-list) | [Challenge 3](#challenge-3-crack-buddys-password)

 This challenege only comes with an *EVIL* pcap (packet capture) file.\
-Lucky for us Kali comes with wireshark to analyze the pcap and hashcat to crack any hashes we find!
+Lucky for us, Kali comes with wireshark to analyze the pcap and hashcat to crack any hashes we find!

 ## Challenge 1: destination IP on packet number 998

-Once we download the pcap, we can find it in our downloads folder and wireshark should open it by default.
+Once we download the pcap, find it with the file explorer and open it.
+Wireshark should open it by default.

 This is what it will look like
 ![pcap](https://i.imgur.com/NiBMEaV.png)